Monday, November 25, 2024

 "Fred...how will you show that you are clever?"

-"Well, I need to think about that bit for someone as humble as I am, not used to showing off or anything."
-And he went back to his thinking spot, high in the elm tree and George went back to his nibbling of stream-side water cress and afternoon swims.
+"Well, I need to think about that bit.
+For someone as humble as I am, I'm not used to showing off or anything."
+And he went back to his thinking spot, high in the elm tree and George went back to his watching for crickets, nibbling of stream-side water cress and afternoon swims.